MicrosoftDocs/dynamics365smb-docs/business-central/ui-personalization-manage.md

 > [!NOTE]
 > The typical business use of a profile is a role.
 A profile is therefore named *Profile (Role)* in the UI.

 Page customization starts from the **Profiles (Roles)** page, the administrator's starting point for managing users' profiles on individual profile cards.
 In addition to customizing the page layout, you control various other settings for profiles on the **Profile (Role)** page for each profile.
-For more information, see [Managing Profiles](admin-users-profiles-roles.md).
+For more information, see [Manage Profiles](admin-users-profiles-roles.md).

 ## To customize pages for a profile
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Profiles (Roles)**, and then choose the related link.